 A golf ball bouncing out of the hole is real, it’s governed by simple physics, and it’s one of the most maddening situations in the game.
 But it’s not entirely random - it's primarily a result of too much speed meeting a small target.
 By focusing on speed control more so than anything else on the greens, you can dramatically reduce the chances of it happening.
 Knowing the rules and how to smartly use the flagstick will give you an even better probability of the ball staying down when it drops.

 We built Caddie AI to support you right in these moments of uncertainty on the golf course.
-It is like a caddy available 24/7 in your pocket trying to advise on what's to do next and what information is relevant now to best plan for the next sho or hole.
-For example if you struggle with getting the speed in your putts on sloping ails and an extremely fast green surface correct?
-You can ask out caddie and our AI caddie provides you simple ideas to help with the pace as you’re reading the green.
-Stuck on what shot to hita to the green when the hole is cut precariously close to an edge?
+It is like a caddy available 24/7 in your pocket, advising on what to do next and what information is relevant to best plan for the next shot or hole.
+For example, if you struggle with getting the speed in your putts on sloping terrains and extremely fast green surfaces correct, you can ask our caddie, and our AI caddie provides you simple ideas to help with the pace as you're reading the green.
+Stuck on what shot to hit to the green when the hole is cut precariously close to an edge?
 Our AI caddie helps you pick the higher-percentage play.
 The app functions as your full-time, expert coach, bringing certainty to your decisions so you can play with more confidence and turn those near-misses into made putts.